LOW FREQUENCY OR LINE FREQUENCY CURRENT TRANSFORMER APPLICATION NOTES.

 LOW FREQUENCY AND SMPS CURRENT TRANSFORMER

-is a transformer with a single primary winding, and usually hundred or thousand of secondary windings.
+A current transformer is a transformer with a single primary winding, and usually hundred or thousand of secondary windings.
 Its purpose is to measure the primary current flowing through the primary wire or cable.
 This determination of the amount of AC current is done by measuring the voltage across the burden or load resistor connected to the secondary outputs.
 There are many applications where an engineer would want to measure the amount of current flowing in a wire or cable.

 This section covers the 50 Hz to 200 Hz types of current transformer application.